 4. Generate a research question/testable hypothesis relevant to their discipline of study based on emerging knowledge critical appraisal of current literature.

 5. Further develop critical appraisal skills.

 - Mixed methods research

 - Review and advanced critical appraisal of literature

-This course is only available to students who are active in B Nursing (Hons), B Health Sci (Hons), B Nutrition & Dietetics (Hons), B Occ Therapy (Hons) or B Physiotherapy (Hons) and the B MRS (Hons) programs.
+This course is only available to students who are active in B Nursing (Hons), B Health Sci (Hons), B Nutrition & Dietetics (Hons), B Occ Therapy (Hons) or B Physiotherapy (Hons), B MRS (Hons) programs or GC Health Science.

 A completed degree in a relevant cognate discipline or completion of two years of a 4 year degree.